 - Allow it to cure for 24 hours for best results.

-- Then, wet sand the area with 180 grit sandpaper, moving to 400, 1000, and 1500 eventually.
+- Then, wet sand the area with 180-grit sandpaper, eventually moving to 400, 1000, and 1500-grit sandpaper.

-- Remove the duct tape and clean the area with a soft cloth soaked in warm water followed by a dry cloth.
+- Remove the duct tape and clean the area with a soft cloth soaked in warm water, followed by a dry cloth.

 - Then, with the help of a terry cloth, apply the rubbing compound on the areas.